 This drill will begin on the edges of the baseline.
 Players should pair up and pass the ball back and forth using different types of passes as they fly down the court to another baseline.
 Once they reach the other baseline, both players will slide back closer to the sidelines and return using different passes to the players in the middle court.
 This is a great warm-up drill that involves a variety of passes in a short amount of time.
 Each player should incorporate passes of different types and lengths for players to practice.

 This drill involves a regular scrimmage with no dribbling allowed.
 Games can be played three-on-three up to five on five.
 The purpose of this drill is to not only improve passing, but it can also teach players how to move without the ball, with a focus on cutting, and spacing.
 This drill can result in fewer turnovers and less over-dribbling in games.

-These basketball passing drills are designed not only to teach players how to smoothly pass the ball from one member of the team to another, but it will also focus on teamwork, attention on the court, and decision-making.
-Many players don’t realize that they have important decisions to make in the heat of the game, whether it’s to take the shot themselves or to pass it to a team member.
-When these drills are practiced consistently, you’ll notice that players on the court have a closer bond and are able to not only read their teammates for signs of a pass but the defense as well.
-Passing drills should be performed at every practice for the best results.
-Of course, some of these drills are not beginner friendly, and may be a better choice for intermediate or more experienced players.
-Fortunately, most coaches are able to gauge what their team is capable of and can choose the right drills accordingly.
+These Basketball Passing Drills for Beginners will teach players how to smoothly pass the ball from one member of the team to another.
+Additionally, they will focus on teamwork, attention on the court, and decision-making.
+Many players fail to realize that they must make important decisions in the heat of the game, such as whether to take the shot themselves or pass it to a teammate.
+Consistent practice of these drills will result in players on the court developing a closer bond and being able to read both their teammates and the defense for signs of a pass.
+To achieve the best results, coaches should include passing drills in every practice session.
+It is important to note that some of these drills are not beginner friendly and are better suited for intermediate or more experienced players.
+Thankfully, most coaches can assess their team’s capabilities and select the appropriate drills accordingly.